Skip to main content

 • You're based in Britain

 • You're a member of the Rewilding Network.
-This includes community, private and public landowners and managers of rewilding areas on the land and sea.
+This includes, but is not limited to, community, private and public landowners and managers of rewilding areas on the land and sea.
 If you aren’t a Rewilding Network member but would like to be considered, please join before applying.

 • You show an understanding of and commitment to working to our rewilding principles – whether you are at the beginning of your rewilding journey or have been carrying out this work for some time.